mattduck/shackle/README.rst

   function is specified, it is called with zero arguments and must return any of the above alignments.

+- ``:close-on-realign`` and ``t``:

+  If the window is aligned, it will be deleted before displaying the next window that has the same alignment.
+This has the effect that the new window replaces the previous window, rather than stacking multiple windows with the same alignment.

 - ``:size`` and number greater than zero:

   Aligned window use a default ratio of 0.5 to split up the original